 More set-in stains might need the extra power of vinegar to lift them and clean the patio thoroughly.
 Although vinegar is eco-friendly, do bear in mind that it is acidic, so clearing the patio of furniture or pots before you start is vital.
 As with using a soapy water solution, use a stiff broom to brush the patio clear of debris before you begin as well.

-Make up a 50:50 vinegar and water solution, and apply to the paving – a watering can will mean even coverage.
-Leave to soak for around 20 minutes, then use a stiff brush to remove stains.
+Make up a 50:50 vinegar and water solution, and apply to the paving – using a watering can will help you get even coverage.
+Leave the solution to soak for around 20 minutes, then use a stiff brush to remove stains.
 Once you’re done, mop with clean water.
 Leave to dry before you put anything back on to the patio.

 Patio particularly stained?
 Use more vinegar than water in your cleaning solution.

 Prefer the idea of transforming a stained and slippery patio with a product made for the job?
-Our number one is Ultima-Plus XP Ultimate Patio Cleaner.
+Our number one is Ultima-Plus XP Ultimate Patio Cleaner (opens in new tab).
 You’ll need to keep an eye on the weather forecast when you use this cleaner as it shouldn’t be applied when rain is expected within eight hours.
 As well as cleaning, this product promises to prevent re-growth for up to six months.
 You can use it on decking, fencing, roofs, sheds, greenhouses and more as well.
-It’s safe round children and pets once the area is dried, and is biodegradable.
+It’s safe around children and pets once the area is dried, and it's biodegradable.

-Looking for an organic cleaner?
-Check out Algon Organic Path & Patio Cleaner.
+For an organic cleaner, try Algon Organic Path & Patio Cleaner (opens in new tab).
 Again, you’ll need to get your cleaning in when there’s no rain expected and the patio is dry.
 Simply make up a solution according to the instructions, and apply to the patio with a garden sprayer, soft broom or paintbrush.
 This cleaner doesn’t need scrubbing or rinsing.
 Be patient, though.
 Results should be apparent within a week or so and it will stay active for months to come, the manufacturers say.

 Do take into consideration what your patio is made from when you’re buying a patio cleaner.
 Some contain acid which can damage some types of stone used for patios –particularly natural stones like limestone, travertine and some sandstones.
 Colored concrete can also be affected by acid.
 If you’re not sure what your patio pavers are made from, test an inconspicuous area before going ahead.

-4. Cleaning a patio with a pressure washer
+4. Clean your patio with a pressure washer

 A pressure washer can be an extremely effective – as well as easy – way to clean your patio.
 Bear in mind that some suppliers don’t recommend using a pressure washer on their paving, and if you’re not sure yours will stand up to this treatment, do test somewhere inconspicuous first.